-Here is a very good example.
+This is a very good example.
 Have you ever seen a pattern of questionable quality?
-So, checking other pairs is a great chance to confirm the quality of the pattern you’ve identified; if the pattern is not reliable on all currency charts, it’s best not to trade it.
+So, checking other pairs is a great way to confirm the quality of the pattern you’ve identified; if the pattern is not reliable on all currency charts, it’s best not to trade it.

 Let’s sum it up

-When reading this article, the following question might arise: «Why not to trade the financial instrument that generates a clearer signal?».
+Reading this article, you might have had the following question: why not to trade the instrument that generates a clearer signal?

-- First, not all brokers enables trading indexes, oil, etc.
+- First of all, not all brokers enable trading indexes, oil, etc.

-- Second, traders usually have their favorite financial instrument they got used to and feel uncomfortable trading with other instruments.
+- Secondly, traders usually have their favorite financial instrument they got used to and feel uncomfortable trading other instruments.

 - Finally, the signal might be generated by several correlating pairs.
-If this occurs, which pair to choose?
+If this is the case, then which pair to choose?

-This is why it’s best to trade the pair which is the most suitable for you and not to switch between financial instruments; as for correlation, it should be applied as a signal confirmation.
+This is why it’s best to trade the pair that you're most comfortable with and there's no need to switch between financial instruments; and as for correlation, it should be used as a signal confirmation.